prashamsalohanii/crop-disease-detection/README.md

 Deployment: Deploy it for free on Streamlit Community Cloud.
 Having a "Live Demo" link in your Git description makes people 10x more likely to check it out.

-Are you planning to train the model from scratch on your own machine, or are you looking to use a pre-trained model like MobileNet or ResNet?